Composting with Worms is the Shit

 The best thing about worm farming is that this natural composting process is completely chemical free and part of our home permaculture system.
 No outside fertilizers here.

 If you are looking for a small scale, low impact way of transforming your food waste into food for your plants, look no further.
 Worms are the way to go.
+Click here if you are ready to learn more about starting your own worm bin.

 Suzette A. E. Chaumette, MPH